TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 4. Dispatch
 -----------

-After all that the, the newly created container receives the Application object and :php:`Application::run()` method is called, which basically dispatches the request to the right handler.
+After all that the, the newly created container receives the application object and :php:`Application::run()` method is called, which basically dispatches the request to the right handler.